 Back in 2015/6 I was blessed to be the founder and CEO of the award winning startup, Cyber DriveWare.
-I believed winning startup competitions is a step on our way to success.
-Winning competitions became a goal for me.
-I spent precious time on figuring out: how to win startup competitions?
+I believed winning startup competitions is an essential step on our way to success.
+Consequentially, winning was not just a mean to achieve a goal, but a goal of its own.
+I spent precious time on figuring out:

 We then won high-profile startup competitions, including: Pioneers (Israeli/European), OTEC (Israeli/Chinese), and Kaspersky Startup Challenge (Russian/American).
 We won financial prizes, mentoring sessions, professional services, and beyond.

 While financial prizes were important for us, they were not the most important thing we gained.
 Rather, it was the recognition.
 We were perceived by the risk-capital community as an investment-worthy startup.
 From that moment on, everything was different…

 How did we win those competitions?
 What was our strategy, or secret sauce?
 Have we lost competitions as well?
 Was it risky?
 And how did we leverage winnings to receive term-sheets from investors from the US, UK, Singapore, and Israel?

 Now in retrospective, I draw the formula which worked for us.
 I share with you our startup competition guide, or simply put: how to win startup competitions.

 By the end of this series of articles, you’d become a master.
 You’d gain the expertise required to win startup competitions, all by yourself.